Save time and money

 Upon receipt of the BS or the BSE degree, the status of the student will change from undergraduate to graduate, which means the student will be eligible for graduate research assistantships and related health insurance and tuition waivers.
 Students will not be able to register for their first semester as a master’s student without notifying a 4+1 advisor regarding their graduation.

 Upon admission to the MS Thesis 4+1 program, students should identify a faculty member at CIDSE as an advisor, if they have not done so already.
 In consultation with the faculty advisor, the student will finalize their integrated plan of study (iPOS) leading to the dual degrees.
 Students should frequently check the MS in Computer Science handbook to make sure that they are meeting all of the requirements for their master’s degree.

 Maintaining good academic standing

-Satisfactory progress in the integrated 4+1 accelerated program is achieved if the student maintains a 3.00 GPA in overall graduate course work in the student’s approved master’s program of study.
-Students who are concerned that they may not be meeting this requirement should meet with their graduate advisor for advice on next steps.
+Satisfactory progress in the integrated 4+1 accelerated program is achieved if the student maintains a 3.00 GPA in overall graduate and shared course work in the student’s approved master’s program of study (note that all shared or reserved courses need to have a B grade or better).
+Students who are concerned that they may not be meeting this requirement should meet with their 4+1 advisor for advice on next steps.

-The student may drop out of the 4+1 accelerated program and return to a regular B.S. or B.S.E. program at any point of time.
+The student may drop out of the 4+1 accelerated program and return to a regular Bachelor’s program at any point of time.
 Students opting to not continue with the 4+1 accelerated program will no longer be able to double count the nine hours towards their graduate degree.
-Those nine hours will only count for undergraduate credit for their B.S. or B.S.E. degree.
-Students who are dismissed, or voluntarily withdraw, from the 4+1 accelerated program and return to undergraduate status, are eligible to apply for admission to the stand-alone master’s program in Computer Science.
+Those nine hours will only count for undergraduate credit for their Bachelors. degree.
+Students who are dismissed, or voluntarily withdraw, from the 1 accelerated program and return to undergraduate status, are eligible to apply for admission to the stand-alone master’s programs at ASU.